tox-dev/pipdeptree/README.rst

 installed globally on a machine as well as in a virtualenv.
 Since ``pip freeze`` shows all dependencies as a flat list, finding out which are the top level packages and which packages do they depend on requires some effort.
-It can also be tedious to resolve conflicting dependencies because ``pip`` doesn't have true dependency resolution yet [1]_. ``pipdeptree`` can help here by identifying conflicting dependencies installed in the environment.
+It's also tedious to resolve conflicting dependencies that could get installed because ``pip`` doesn't have true dependency resolution yet [1]_. ``pipdeptree`` can help here by identifying conflicting dependencies installed in the environment.

 To some extent, ``pipdeptree`` is inspired by the ``lein deps :tree`` command of `Leiningen <http://leiningen.org/>`_.